bbgdzxng1/cta608-in-vbi/README.md

 > This is NOT reference code.
 This has only been tested with FFmpeg's readeia608, which is not a Line 21 reference decoder.

 ### Why bother?
-I could not find an open-source Line-21 encoder out there.
-I don't know why I really needed a Line-21 encoder, but there wasn't one.
+I could not find an open-source analog line-21 encoder out there.
+I don't know why I really needed an analog line-21 encoder, but there wasn't one.

-There's probably good reason why an open-source Line-21 encoder does not exist...
+There's probably good reason why an open-source analog line-21 encoder does not exist...
 A VBI would not typically be visible to a digital user; nor would the HBI.
 These concepts do not appear in digital.
-But I felt that FFmpeg's readeia608 decoder was missing a Line-21 encoder companion.
+But I felt that FFmpeg's readeia608 decoder was missing an analog line-21 encoder companion.

-Ok, sometimes you will see the Line-21 waveform when digitizing a source into a full-frame 486 picture, but the VBI should not really appear in a 480 picture.
-The team over at vhs-decode _do_ care about the VBI and preserving the full frame, including VBI and HBI, but the average user does not need analog Line-21 captions.
+Ok, sometimes you will see the analog line-21 waveform when digitizing a source into a full-frame 486 picture, but the VBI should not really appear in a digital 480 picture.
+The team over at vhs-decode _do_ care about the VBI and preserving the full frame, including VBI and HBI, but the average user does not need analog line-21 captions.
 But if you have found this script, you probably know all that already.

-It could be useful for creating a digital waveform to enhance or correct a vhs-decode.
-It could be used for retro-video creation.
+This repo could be used as a basis for:
+- Enhancing or correcting a vhs-decode.
+- Retro-style video creation.
+- Creating analog line-21 captions on the top-row of a SVCD.

 ### This script doesn't do much, right?